DevExpress/devextreme-documentation/concepts/05 UI Components/Sparkline/20 Series Types/030 Step Line.md

 		// ...
 	};

-You can use the [lineColor](/api-reference/20%20Data%20Visualization%20Widgets/dxSparkline/1%20Configuration/lineColor.md '/Documentation/ApiReference/UI_Components/dxSparkline/Configuration/#lineColor') and [lineWidth](/api-reference/20%20Data%20Visualization%20Widgets/dxSparkline/1%20Configuration/lineWidth.md '/Documentation/ApiReference/UI_Components/dxSparkline/Configuration/#lineWidth') options to customize the appearance of a *step line* series.
+You can use the [lineColor](/api-reference/20%20Data%20Visualization%20Widgets/dxSparkline/1%20Configuration/lineColor.md '/Documentation/ApiReference/UI_Components/dxSparkline/Configuration/#lineColor') and [lineWidth](/api-reference/20%20Data%20Visualization%20Widgets/dxSparkline/1%20Configuration/lineWidth.md '/Documentation/ApiReference/UI_Components/dxSparkline/Configuration/#lineWidth') properties to customize the appearance of a *step line* series.

 Regular points cannot be displayed in a *step line* sparkline, but you can make extreme points visible.
 For further information, refer to the [Series Points](/concepts/05%20Widgets/Sparkline/10%20Visual%20Elements/20%20Series%20Points.md '/Documentation/Guide/UI_Components/Sparkline/Visual_Elements/#Series_Points') topic.